zj-wien/Paleognaths/01.Phylogenomic analyses/README.md

 Here we provide a pipeline to process the non-coding tree, which includes 10 steps listed as follows.
-Please refer "script record" file for details.
+Please refer "cmd.sh" file for details.

 #1 Pairwise genome alignments (prepare MAF into per chromosome)